 Since Aaron's final blast in 1976, the faces of African Americans have disappeared steadily.
 Once upon a time fans looked forward to seeing Mr. October Reggie Jackson come to the plate.
 Jackson one of the most colorful players of his era retired ten years after hitting a record five homeruns in the 1977 World Series.
 Just about every little leaguer, including myself, wanted to be just like Jackson right down to the shades.

-In those pre-Sugar Hill Gang days magazines took a backseat to baseball.
+In those pre-Sugar Hill Gang days basketball took a backseat to baseball.
 Two years later 'Showtime' took center stage.
 Magic Johnson and the high flying Los Angeles Lakers helped change that seating arrangement.
-By the early 80's urban kids were aligning themselves with their new magazines idols.
+By the early 80's urban kids were aligning themselves with their new basketball idols.
 In Washington D.C. just about every teenager was wearing a Georgetown Starter jacket.

-John Thompson's successful recruiting of future NBA'ers Patrick Ewing, Alonzo Mourning, Reggie Williams, David Wingate and others helped fan the flames of magazines's success.
-Where baseball hinged on nail-biting one-run decisions magazines thrilled with high flying dunks.
+John Thompson's successful recruiting of future NBA'ers Patrick Ewing, Alonzo Mourning, Reggie Williams, David Wingate and others helped fan the flames of basketball's success.
+Where baseball hinged on nail-biting one-run decisions basketball thrilled with high flying dunks.

 Future stars like Bobby Bonds toiled away in relatively obscure small market towns like Pittsburgh.
 Even with the growing popularity of cable television Pittsburgh just didn't scream 'follow me' to the youth in inner cities.
 Just like in the early days of the Negro Leagues African Americans followed the sports occupied by members of their community.
 By the time Bonds became a 40-40 man and made his assault on the season homerun record the numbers of African Americans on Major League rosters had dwindled significantly.
 According to the 2001 Racial & Gender Report Card authored by Northeastern University Center for the Study of Sport in Society, African Americans made up just 13% of Major League baseball.